NeckitWin/NeckitWin/README.md

 # 🚀 About Me
-Hi there! 👋 I'm Nikita, a 20-year-old passionate programmer hailing from Kharkiv, Ukraine, but currently calling Poland my home as I dive deep into the world of programming.
+Hello! 👋 I'm Nikita, 20 years old, and I'm a genuine programming enthusiast.
+My devotion to the Java programming language is akin to an artist's passion for their masterpiece. ☕

 ## 💻 What I Do
 I'm all about web development, where I merge code with art to create stunning digital experiences.
 My toolkit includes: